How to protect yourself against formaldehyde, the compound that triggers breathing symptoms. It’s found in many home building materials.

 Where It’s Found

-Although many manufacturers are phasing it out, and some jurisdictions are introducing stricter regulations, formaldehyde is still used in dozens of items for the home, including flooring, cabinetry, upholstery, insulation, carpets, wallpaper, paints, textiles, cleaning supplies, cosmetics, personal care products and more.
+Although many manufacturers are phasing it out, and some jurisdictions are introducing stricter regulations, formaldehyde is still used in dozens of items for the home.
+These include flooring, cabinetry, upholstery, insulation, carpets, wallpaper, paints, textiles, cleaning supplies, cosmetics, personal care products and more.

 Formaldehyde is also a product of combustion, and is released through car exhaust and cigarette smoke, as well as burning wood, kerosene and gas.
 Many are surprised to learn that formaldehyde is a naturally occurring organic compound (CH20) and that very low levels are also produced by plants, trees, animals and humans.
 (This is why products are often labeled “no added formaldehyde” as opposed to “formaldehyde-free.”)